TeriForey/fawkes/docs/source/configuration.rst

    github-consumer-key = ########################
    github-consumer-secret = ############################

-By default Phoenix runs on localhost.
+By default Fawkes runs on localhost.
 The HTTP port 8081 is redirected to the HTTPS port 8443.
 If you want to use a different hostname/port then edit the default values in ``custom.cfg``:

 .. code-block:: ini